MyCryptoHQ/knowledge-base-content/how-to/getting-started/how-to-buy-ether-with-usd.md

 This allows you to have a  more traditional username / password situation and do things like reset your password if you forget it, change your password if your password is compromised, and turn on 2FA.
 However, it also means that if the exchange loses ETH, it's your ETH that is lost.
 If you still want to purchase ETH through an exchange, follow the steps below.

-1. Create an account on either Gemini, [Coinbase](https://coinbase-consumer.sjv.io/k9Wjv), or Kraken.
+1. Create an account on either [Coinbase](https://coinbase-consumer.sjv.io/RVmkN), Gemini, or Kraken.
 Verify that account.
 You will need to upload a variety of documents to prove you are who you say you are.
-Once you upload all this regulatory stuff, verification takes about a day or two (Time is dependent on how busy the service is and can be affected by price increases and influxes of new users.
+Once you upload all this regulatory stuff, verification takes about a day or two (time is dependent on how busy the service is and can be affected by price increases and influxes of new users.
 Be patient.).

 2. Follow the instructions on the exchange to deposit USD into that exchange.
 This, depending on your bank and the wire transfer, will typically take 3-5 business days.